Nominations are now being sought for the 2010 Keith Lane Award.

 On a separate sheet, we need a short statement of approximately 300 - 500 words on why the individual deserves to be considered for the award, plus supporting references or endorsements from other members would be useful.

-The winner or winners as has occurred, receive an individual trophy, their name on the perpetual plaque and a cash prize.
 The award is open to any current serving member of the SES and Association and nominations can be forwarded to:

 Keith Lane Award